The #EcolutionCollective is a newsletter series in four weekly installments focused on different topics.

 We launched our Ecolution Collective series with food security as the central topic because:

 Ecolution Collective, as the name suggests, is a collective effort.
-This new communication tool about equitable and sustainable economies AND ecosystems is driven by reader engagement.
-Take our survey about topics to start: tinyurl.com/EcolutionPoll1
+This new communication tool about equitable economies and sustainable ecosystems is driven by reader engagement.
+Take our survey: tinyurl.com/EcolutionPoll1

 What solutions have you seen around the state that are improving supply lines between healthy foods and those who need access?
 Do you work with data or research that illuminates this issue?
 Reach out to firstname.lastname@example.org with “food security” in the subject line.